andras-simonyi/citeproc-org/README.md

 ## Requirements and dependencies

-`citeproc-orgref` requires Emacs 25.1 or later, and depends on [citeproc-el](https://github.com/andras-simonyi/citeproc-el), which must be installed before installing it.
+`citeproc-orgref` requires Emacs 25.1 or later and depends on [citeproc-el](https://github.com/andras-simonyi/citeproc-el), which must be installed before installing it.